End-to-End Trainable Multi-Instance Pose Estimation with Transformers: The POET Model

 \subsubsection{Pose prediction head}

-The final pose estimation is carried out by a 3-layer perceptron with ReLU activation and a linear projection layer (FFN head).
-This head outputs the center coordinates, the displacements to all bodyparts relative to the center and the visibility scores for every body part in a single vector (Figure~\ref{fig:idea}b), and the linear layer outputs the class label using a softmax function.
-Thereby, we normalize the center and offsets to the image size.
+The $N$ query embeddings at the end of the transformer decoder are independently processed by a feedforward network.
+This pose estimation head consists of (1) a 3-layer perceptron with ReLU activation, which transforms the embeddings into normalized (with respect to the image size) center coordinates, the displacements to all bodyparts relative to the center and the visibility scores for every body part in a single vector (Figure~\ref{fig:idea}b); and (2) a linear projection layer predicting the class label using a softmax function.

-\subsection{Training loss}
+\subsection{Training Loss:}

-In order to predict all human poses in parallel, the network is trained by the loss after optimal matching, which is calculated after finding an optimal matching between predictions and ground-truth and summing over the individuals.
-Therefore, our loss has to score predictions accordingly, with respect to the class, the keypoint coordinates and their visibilities, produce the matching and then optimize the multi-instance pose-specific losses.
+In order to predict all poses in parallel, the network is trained with the loss after finding an optimal matching between predictions and ground-truth and summing over the individuals.
+Therefore, our loss has to score predictions accordingly, with respect to the class, the keypoint coordinates and their visibilities.